magicDGS/ReadTools/README.md

 ```

-The executable jar file will appear under the __build/libs/__ folder with the name _ReadTools.jar_.
-It could be copied to a different folder and the rest of the folder could be removed.
+Executable jar file will be under the __build/libs/ReadTools.jar__ path.
+This packaged jar contains all needed dependencies, and could be used independently of the repository folder.

 ---